-Louis is a recognized litigator specialized in: cross border and domestic corporate ligation, antitrust damages litigation, commercial litigation, arbitration and enforcement matters.
+Louis is a recognized litigator specialized in: complex cross border and domestic ligation, class actions, antitrust damages litigation, corporate and commercial litigation.

 Louis Berger is admitted to the Dutch Bar Association and is among others member of the International Bar Association (IBA), the American Bar Association (ABA) and the Dutch Association for Corporate Ligation.

 Louis Berger is editor of Cartel Damages Quarterly the bureau Brandeis’ journal on cartel damage competition case law.

-An important part of Louis Berger’s practice regards cross border antitrust damages litigation.
+An important part of Louis Berger’s practice regards class action and antitrust damages litigation.
 In these complex cases Louis’ long-term expertise in litigation come to its own right.
-Currently, Louis is involved in the cartel damages cases in the Netherlands, such as the so-called Air Cargo Case and the Trucks Cartel Case, the latter in cooperation with a leading US law firm.
+Currently, Louis is involved in several antitrust damages cases, among others the so-called Trucks Cartel Case.
+In many of his case Louis works together with funders.